 "It's not hard, not far to reach...Rock Rock Rockaway Beach!"
 There is only one beach that the Ramones sing about, and it's in the heart of the Rockaways.
 The NYC Parks-run Rockaway Beach stretches from Beach 9th St, Far Rockaway, to Beach 149th St, Neponsit.
-It's open 6 am - 9 pm, Memorial Day to Labor Day, with lifeguards on duty from 10 am - 6 pm.
+It's open 6 am to 9 pm, Memorial Day to Labor Day, with lifeguards on duty from 10 am to 6 pm (Note: You can only swim when lifeguards are on duty.)

 It includes NYC's only official beaches for surfers: Beach 67th to 69th Sts, and Beach 87th to 92nd Sts.
 And it's accessible by subway (A to Broad Channel, then shuttle train; the A has a Rockaway Park branch rush hours in the peak direction).